 In a hurry and need to thaw meat in as little as 10 minutes?
-Well, America’s Test Kitchen has the perfect method using a pot of water on the stove.
-Just whip out an instant read thermometer (Buy on Amazon, $16.95) to make sure that the water is heated at exactly 140 degrees — the sweet spot to prevent it from cooking.
+Well, America’s Test Kitchen has the perfect method, using a pot of water on the stove.
+Just whip out an instant read thermometer to make sure that the water is heated at exactly 140 degrees — the sweet spot to prevent it from cooking.

 Keep your frozen meat in its plastic bag before you place it in the water so that you can easily remove it from the pot.
-But don’t walk away from the pot — chicken should just take about 10 minutes to thaw and only about 12 minutes for other types of meat.
+But don’t walk away from the pot — chicken should just take about 10 minutes to thaw and other types of meat should only take about 12 minutes.
 Experts also warn against leaving the meat submerged in water for longer than 45 minutes.

-Take a look for more of ATK’s advice and additional safety tips in the video below.
+Check out more of America’s Test Kitchen’s advice and additional safety tips in the video below.

 These simple tips will make your weeknight cooking habits so much easier.
-Thawing meat the correct way can take minutes and still be safe to enjoy in whatever dish you cook it in!
+Thawing meat the correct way can be quicker than expected and allow you to safely enjoy it in whatever dish you make.